Songonge/Power-BI-Projects/Budget-and-Expenses-Analysis/README.md

 * Clean and transform the data to prepare it for analysis.
 * Import the cleaned dataset to Power BI to perform the analysis.
 * Provide an overall budget analysis from the data.
-* Provide overall expenses analysis from the data.
+* Provide an overall expenses analysis from the data.
 * Analyze the project performance for each project in the data.
 * Build an interactive dashboard to communicate insights from the analysis.
 * Provide recommendations for best decision-making.